 Many Americans are shocked to learn that despite significant progress, 29 states do not currently have explicit protections for lesbian, gay, bisexual, transgender, and queer (LGBTQ+) Americans from discrimination.
-This patchwork across the country leaves them vulnerable to being evicted from their homes, kicked out of a business that’s open to the public, denied health care, or denied government services in a majority of states simply because of who they are.
-And the need for these protections is clear—nearly 2/3 of LGBTQ+ Americans report having experienced discrimination in their personal lives.
+This patchwork of laws across the country leaves them vulnerable to being refused service at a restaurant, declined pick up by a car service like Uber, denied by a lawyer or bank, or kicked out of a government funded homeless shelter simply because of who they are.
+And the need for these protections is clear — nearly 2/3 of LGBTQ+ Americans report having experienced discrimination in their personal lives.

 Our nation provides civil rights protections to people on the basis of race, color, national origin, and (in most cases) sex, disability, and religion.
 But they do not explicitly provide non-discrimination protections based on sexual orientation or gender identity.
 Everyone should have a fair chance to provide a home for their families and access essential services without fear of harassment or discrimination.